West Memphis Three: Steve Edward Branch

 Steve Branch was the son of Steven and Pamela Branch, who divorced when he was an infant.
 His mother was awarded custody and later married Terry Hobbs.
 Branch was eight years old, 4 ft.
 2 tall, weighed 65 lbs, and had blond hair.
 He was last seen wearing blue jeans and a white T-shirt, and riding a black and red bicycle.
 He was an honor student.
 He lived with his mother, Pamela Hobbs, his stepfather, Terry Hobbs, and a four-year-old half-sister, Amanda.
 Steve Edward Branch is buried in Mount Zion Cemetery in Steele, Missouri.

 Christopher Mark Byers

 Christopher Byers was born to Melissa DeFir and Ricky Murray.
 His parents divorced when he was four years old and shortly afterward his mother married John Mark Byers, who adopted the boy.
 Byers was eight years old, 4 ft. tall, weighed 52 lbs, and had light brown hair.
 He was last seen wearing blue jeans, dark shoes, and a white long-sleeved shirt.
-He lived with his mother, Sharon Melissa Byers, his adoptive father, John Mark Byers, and his stepbrother, Shawn Ryan Clark, aged 13.
+He lived with his mother, Sharon Melissa Byers, his adoptive father, John Mark Byers, and his half-brother, Shawn Ryan Clark, aged 13.
 According to his mother, Christopher was a typical eight-year-old.
 "He still believed in the Easter Bunny and Santa Claus".
 Christopher Mark Byers is buried in Forest Hill Cemetery East in Memphis, Tennessee.